 Skip to main content

-Content is at the heart of working in Revit, and managing that content well is one of the biggest challenges teams face.
-Kinship helps you take control by offering two purpose-built ways to manage your content: the Library and Collections.
-While Kinship also shows content in your tracked Projects and Models, those views are simply records of what’s currently in the model.
-That content can change at any time, and isn’t managed in the same way.
-So when we talk about content management in Kinship, we’re really talking about the Library and Collections.
-This overview explains what each of these is, what they’re for, and how they work together to support your team’s content workflows.
+Managing Revit content well is one of the biggest challenges teams face.
+Two tools handle most of it: the Library and Collections.
+Projects and Models also show content, but those views are records of what’s currently in the model.
+The content there can change at any time and isn’t managed directly.
+When we talk about content management, we mean the Library and Collections.
+This page explains what each is, what it’s for, and how they work together to support your team’s content workflows.

 Managed vs. recorded content